You are here

 Further information about Australia's therapeutic product vigilance system is available on the TGA website.

-Sponsors will be notified six to eight weeks prior to the inspection.
+Sponsors will be notified six to eight weeks prior to an inspection.

 The announcement of the inspection will be in writing and may include, for example, the objectives, nature/type of the inspection, the dates and if known the address of the proposed inspection site(s).